bit-gpt/registry/coder-tabby-codegen-2b/README.md

 > **Memory requirements**: 3.129 GB (3204 MiB).

-To run the `tabby-codegen-2b` service, you'll need at least a RTX 3080 GPU with 10GB of memory.
+To run the `tabby-codegen-2b` service, you'll need at least an RTX3080 GPU with 10GB of memory.

 ## 📒 Example Usage